YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 <br/>

 ## Review
-Should be simple if you have done the exercises before
+This should be quite simple if you have done the exercises before.

 ### Directory Navigation